Snowpark Container Services: Additional considerations for services

 Connecting to Snowflake from inside a container

 When you start a service (including job services), Snowflake provides credentials to the running containers, enabling your container code to use drivers for connecting to Snowflake and executing SQL (similar to any other code on your computer connecting to Snowflake).
-The provided credentials authenticate as the service role.
+The provided credentials authenticate as the owner role (the role that created the service).
 Snowflake provides some of the information as environment variables in your containers.

 Every object in Snowflake has an owner role.
-In the case of a service, Snowflake has a concept called a service role.
-The service role determines what capabilities your service is allowed to perform when interacting with Snowflake.
+The service’s owner role determines what capabilities your service is allowed to perform when interacting with Snowflake.
 This includes executing SQL, accessing stages, and service-to-service networking.

 Note

-When you create a service, Snowflake also creates a “service user” specific to that service.
-When the service runs a query, it runs the query as the service user.
-What the service user can do is determined by the service role.
+When you create a service, Snowflake also creates a service user specific to that service.
+When the service runs a query, it runs the query as the service user, using the service’s owner role.
+What the service user can do is determined by this owner role.

 To view the queries issued by a specific service user, you can use the ACCOUNTADMIN role to view the query history.
-The user names of service users are in the form SF$SERVICE$unique-id.
+The user name of the service user appears in the following forms:

 Connecting to Snowflake